 What are the symptoms?

 HPV can cause anal and genital warts, pre-cancerous cervical changes, and cervical cancer.
 Rarely, HPV can progress to cancers of the vagina and anus.
 Most infected patients, however, have no symptoms at all.

 How is HPV diagnosed?

 There is a diagnostic test available to determine if HPV infection is present.
 It can detect many, but not all, HPV strains.
-Testing is not advised in men as it is not felt to be medically necessary.
+Testing is not generally recommended in men as it is not felt to be medically necessary.

 Is treatment available?

 There is no specific medical treatment against the virus, but a person’s natural immunity often clears the infection.
-If HPV induces changes to the cervix, then there are treatment options available to reduce the risk of progressing to cervical cancer.
+If HPV induces changes to the cervix, there are treatment options available to reduce the risk of the infection progressing to cervical cancer.
 Genital warts can be treated also.

 Can HPV be prevented?